jupeeter8/website/src/blog/week9.md

 as a gesture since no one saw this coming and this is the least we should do as friends.

 ### Next thing
-I have been spending the last week thinking about where I'd be traveling to for the next 30-45 days.
+I have spent the last few weeks thinking about where I'd be traveling to for the next 30-45 days.
 I have finally decided to go to Meghalaya and Arunachal Pradesh.
 Before that I'll be starting with Pondicherry and Ongole (I'll meet my friends family there).
 Then I'll go home and spend some time there for Diwali before heading to Kolkata and then finally into the North East.
 I don't know what I am doing.
 I have